 The toppings of this stunning hot dog usually include mustard, roasted onions, ketchup, and pickles.
 People often serve this hot dog with Pucko, a type of chocolate milk.
 Some people may choose to grill the sausage, while others prefer boiling it.

 Another name for Icelandic hot dogs is “Pylsur”.
-This delectable Icelandic delicacy first appeared at a hot dog stall called Bæjarins Beztu Pylsur.
-This stall has been famous for this hot dog for 60 years.
+It first appeared at a hot dog stall called Bæjarins Beztu Pylsur, which has remained popular for over 60 years.

 36. Dagwood Dog

-Shucos is a flavorful hot dog coming from Guatemala’s charming cuisine.
-It is also pervasive in other Latin American countries.
-The English translation for its name is “dirty”.
-But this is not because it is cooked carelessly but because it has too many toppings.
+Shucos is a flavorful hot dog from Guatemala.
+It is also well-liked in other Latin American countries.
+While the English translation for its name is “dirty”, “shuco” is more like a slang term for having many ingredients and toppings in this hot dog.

 Similar to other hot dogs, Shucos consists of split bread filled with hot dogs and plenty of toppings, such as mayonnaise, mustard, hot sauce, and guacamole.

-Mixtas is a cheap yet very fresh and delicious hot dog from Guatemala.
-It stands out among the rest because of the tortilla casing.
-The way people cook the hot dog and the toppings vary from region to region and from family to family.
+Mixtas is another cheap yet very fresh and delicious hot dog from Guatemala.
+This variety stands out from other types of hot dogs because it uses tortilla, not hot dog buns.
+The way people cook the hot dog and the toppings varies from region to region.